NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 ## Colossians 2:9

-> For in him **the whole fullness of deity** dwells bodily,
+> For in him the whole fullness of deity dwells bodily,

-In Jesus, the whole fullness of deity dwells.
-The fullness of deity means "everything that makes God God".
+In Jesus, **the whole fullness of deity dwells**. **The fullness of deity** means "everything that makes God God".
 So in Jesus dwells everything that makes God God.
 Whoever has everything that makes God God, is by definition God.
 Jesus is fully God.
 And the fullness if deity dwell bodily because Jesus took on a human substance.

 ## Titus 2:13

-> waiting for our blessed hope, the appearing of the glory of **our great God and Savior Jesus Christ**
+> waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ

-Jesus is called "our Great God and Savior" by the apostle Paul.
-This is what the firat Christians believed.
+Jesus is called **our Great God and Savior** by the apostle Paul.
+This is what the first Christians believed.

 ## Hebrews 1:3

 > He is the radiance of the glory of God and the exact imprint of his nature, and he upholds the universe by the word of his power.
 After making purification for sins, he sat down at the right hand of the Majesty on high,

 Jesus is the **Radiance of the Glory**.
 Glory is not Glory without it's radiance.
 The radiance is the Glory itself.
 God is not God without Jesus, Jesus is God.
-The earliest church Fathers compared the Father and Som to the Sun and the Sunshine.
+The earliest church Fathers compared the Father and Son to the Sun and the Sunshine.
 They would call both "sun".
 Today we may make a distinction, but in common parlance we still refer to both with the word "sun".
 "Let's move to the sun" means to go to where the sun shines, not to fly to the heavenly body called the sun.
 And if not for the sunshine we would not be able to know that the heavenly body existed.
-And like the aunshine is dependent on the heavenly nody for their exiatence, so the Som is dependent on the Father for his existence, however not in the temporal way as if he ever had a beginning.
+And like the sunshine is dependent on the heavenly body for their existence, so the Son is dependent on the Father for his existence.
+However not in the temporal way as if he ever had a beginning.
 God has always existed and the Son, the Glory of God has always radiated.

 Jesus is **the exact imprint of God's nature**.
 Whatever God is, Jesus is.
-In the vein of Colossians 1:15 this explains that Jesus is God manifested in a way humans can understand.
+In the vein of [Colossians 1:15](#colossians-115) this explains that Jesus is God manifested in a way humans can understand.

 Jesus **upholds the universe** by his power, showing he is almighty, omnipotent.
 Every atom is in place thanks to him.

 That **he sat down at the right hand** of God the Father shows that the Son is still separate from the Father.

 ## Hebrews 1:8